 Fear Factor Live

-Well this was absolutely disgusting!
-With contestants eating the most revolting of cocktails (similar to I’m a Celebrity in the UK) but Freddie absolutely loved it.
+Well, this was absolutely disgusting!
+With contestants eating the most revolting of cocktails (similar to I’m a Celebrity) Freddie absolutely loved it.

 The Blues Brothers Show

 This was definitely worth a watch, it is out on a street and they dance and sing outside a “shop”.
-They get everyone singing and dancing with their very popular music.
+They get everyone singing and dancing to their very popular music.

 So who doesn’t enjoy being silly!
-This was great fun, there are two to chose from either Aliens or Haunted House.
+This was great fun, there are two to choose from either Aliens or Haunted House.

 The Wizarding World of Harry Potter

 Have you been to the Disney Parks Orlando?
-Which was your favourite resort?
+Which was your favorite resort?
 Universal Studios v Disney World?
 Let me know in the comments.